Doncic has 41 in triple-double, Mavs beat Nets 129-125 in OT - WHIZ News

 The Mavs led by two with under a minute remaining in regulation and appeared to have an insurance basket when Durant was called for goaltending on Doncic’s drive.
 But the call was overturned on replay, allowing the Nets to tie it when Ben Simmons stole the ball from Doncic and set up Durant for a dunk with 8.8 seconds remaining.

-Doncic passed to Bullock on the possession but his jumper from the corner missed.
+Doncic passed to Bullock on the next possession but his jumper from the corner missed.

 But Doncic scored 16 seconds into overtime to give the Mavs the lead for good, then found Hardaway for a 3.
 After Irving made two free throws, Kleber and Bullock hit consecutive 3s to make it 123-114.